 Estimate the number and type of families that will benefit from the proposed activities There is anticipated to be approximately 94,000 individuals and families that will benefit from the new center.
 Location Description The non-profit serves all of Marion County.
-Planned Activities This activity will be to reimburse a portion of the design and construction expenses of the Santiam Resiliency Center.
+Planned Activities This activity will be to acquire a larger facility to allow for expansion of services delivered.
 3 Project Name LMI Family Support Facilities - East Marion County Target Area East Marion County Service Area Goals Supported Increase access to community services Needs Addressed Services for Low- Moderate-Income Individuals and Families Funding CDBG: \$100,000 Description Funding to support the expansion of a non-profit providing a relief nursery, parenting classes, and home visits.
-Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities The project will benefit at least 100 LMI individuals.
-Location Description East Marion County Service Area Planned Activities Addition of staff to support doubling of current service capacity in their new facility.
-4 Project Name LMI Community Support Service Facilities - North Marion County Target Area North Marion County Service Area Goals Supported Increase Access to Community Services Needs Addressed Services for Low- Moderate-Income Individuals and Families
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities The project will benefit at least 100 LMI families.
+Location Description East Marion County Service Area 4 Planned Activities Addition of staff to support doubling of current service capacity in their new facility.
+Project Name LMI Community Support Service Facilities - North Marion County Target Area North Marion County Service Area Goals Supported Increase Access to Community Services Needs Addressed Services for Low- Moderate-Income Individuals and Families Funding 9 \$113,016 ---------------------- --------------- -- -- -- -- -- -- -- Descrip tion The funds granted will support the expansion of services to children experiencing trauma from abuse, neglect, parents incarcerated, or grief.

-Funding \$113,016

-Description The funds granted will support the expansion of service to children experiencing trauma from abuse, neglect, parents incarcerated, or grief.
 This increases access to these services in north Marion County.

-Target Date 6/30/2026

-Estimate the number and type of families that will benefit from the proposed activities There is anticipated to be an initial benefit from this grant in the first year to 120 individuals in north Marion County.

-Location Description North Marion County

-Planned Activities Addition of staff to support expansion of staff and service capacity in north Marion County.

-5 Project Name Residential Rehabilitation
+Target I Date 6/30/2026 and typ here is anticipated to be an initial benefit from this rant in the first year to 120 individuals in north Marion County.
+Locatio n Description North Marion County Plannec d Activities Addition of staff to support expansion of staff and service capacity in north Marion County.
+Project Name Residential Rehabilitation Target A Area Marion County Service Area Goals S upported Increase Availability and Affordability of Housing Needs A Addressed Affordable Housing Funding 9 \$398,070 Descrip tion The fund will provide homeowner rehab loans to LMI households.
+Target I Date 6/30/2026 and typ Funds to provide assistance for up to 7 - 9 LMI homeowners.
+Locatio n Description Marion County Service Area Planned d Activities Homeowner Residential Rehab Project Name CHDO Set-Aside

+6

 Target Area Marion County Service Area

-Goals Supported Increase Availability and Affordability of Housing

-Needs Addressed Affordable Housing

-Funding \$337,030

-Description The fund will provide homeowner rehab loans to LMI households.

-Target Date 6/30/2026

-Estimate the number and type of families that will benefit from the proposed activities Funds to provide assistance for up to 5 - 9 LMI homeowners.

-Location Description Marion County Service Area

-Planned Activities Homeowner Residential Rehab

-Project Name CHDO Set-Aside

-^

-6 Target Area Marion County Service Area

 Goals Supported Provide for CHDO Set-Aside

 Needs Addressed Low-to-Moderate Income Housing

 Funding HOME: \$74,180

 Description Per the HOME Regulations, a minimum of 15% of annual HOME allocation is required to be set aside for CHDO activities.

 Target Date 6/30/2026

 Estimate the number and type of families that will benefit from the proposed activities This project is yet to be determined but the County is allocating the required 15% for the CHDO Set-Aside.

 Location Description Marion County Service Area

 Planned Activities These funds will be utilized to develop affordable housing.

 7 Project Name Homebuyer Assistance

 Target Area Marion County Service Area

 Goals Supported Increase Availability and Affordability of Housing

 Needs Addressed Low-to-Moderate Income Housing

 Funding HOME: \$370,900

 Description Homebuyer Assistance for LMI households (under 80% AMI).
 The funding will be available on a first-come, first served basis.
 The county partners with DevNW to provide homebuyer counseling, help with the application process including obtaining necessary income documentation, and other services to assist applicants to be successful homeowners.

 Target Date 6/30/2026